Mohan-Reddy-DevOps-Projects/Microsoft-PurviewDataEstateHealth/src/DataDomain/README.md

 This is the Data Engineering Repository for Purview Data Governance.
 The repository includes DomainModel (3NF) and DataProductModel (Fact-Dimension).

 # Getting Started
-The repository includes DomainModel and DataProductModel, DEHFabricSync (BYOCT) all of them are Scala code repositories.
+The repository includes DomainModel and DataProductModel, StorageSync (BYOCT) all of them are Scala code repositories.
 Dependencies includes -
 1. IDE - Intellij IDEA Community Edition 22.1.4, ensure adding the following plugins - "Scala", "Azure Toolkit for Intellij", "Maven Helper", "Azure DevOps".
 2. JarExplorer-jdk1.5-2.2.1
 3. Java Version 1.8.0_401